-- SCHOOL: Applications open in January for the next two month season of Schools of Salmon Creek September to October 2026.
+- SCHOOL: apply through Mar 4 for the free two month Schools of Salmon Creek, Sep 1 to Oct 26, 2026.

 EMAIL inquiries to office(at)salmoncreekarts(dot)org.